-Want to find out more about taking the train from Leeds to London?
+Want to find out more about travelling from Leeds to London by train?
 Look no further.

-The train from Leeds to London usually takes around 3h 9m but can take just 1h 59m on the fastest services, with around 48 trains running on this popular route per day.
+The train from Leeds to London usually takes around 2h 21m but can take just 1h 59m on the fastest services, with around 42 trains running on this popular route every day.
 Trains are direct, so once you’re on board you can sit back, relax and stay connected with free WiFi available on most services.

 London North Eastern Railway (LNER) is the main rail operator on this route.
 Sit back and enjoy free WiFi and catering service offering a wide range of food and drinks on board.

 Keen to book your train tickets from Leeds to London?
 No need to wait, start a search with us today!
-If you want to learn a bit more about the journey first, you can find our train timetable below, tips on booking cheap tickets and our FAQs including first and last train times.
+If you want to learn a bit more about the journey first, you can find tips on booking cheap tickets and our FAQs including first and last train times below.

 The fastest journey time by train from Leeds to London is 1 hour and 59 minutes.